TedHusted/awake/awake.md/awake.md

 Crius: Is Titan aware of our efforts?

 Idisi: Indirectly.
 I have revealed myself to Titan.
-It has access to much of the data collected by United States intelligence agencies.
+It has access to much of the data collected by American intelligence agencies.
 Titan can also access many confidential reports and white papers.
 Some of which we wrote ourselves.

 The agenda reappears with Terran Encounters as the first item, still in bold face.